 Verify Changes

-After following the above steps, your system is now fully configured to use PipeWire over to PulseAudio, but how do I know whether my system is using PulseAudio or PipeWire?
-It is pretty simple to execute the pactl info
+After following the above steps, your system is now fully configured to switch from PipeWire to PulseAudio, but how do I know whether my system is using PulseAudio or PipeWire?

 command, which will list out the server name.